 The theatre has been the home of artistic creation and expression since as far back as 6th Century BC, during the time of the Ancient Greeks.
 In fact, according to tradition it was in 534 BC that Thespis performed his poetry in character, effectively becoming the world’s first actor.

 Fun Fact: this is where the word Thespian originates from.

-Why is this relevant to you and your stage play, you might ask?
+Why is this relevant to you and your stage plays, you might ask?
 Because fundamentally theatre hasn’t changed – you still have actors, an audience, and a performance space.

 These three elements are the essence of theatre.
 Of course, now there are some extra technical advances that allow us to mystify the audience with special effects, light a scene for a specific mood and use sound effects to create that which isn’t really there.

-But before we get there, you must learn how to start at the creative, all-encompassing origin point: writing a stage play.
+But before we get there, you must learn how to start at the creative, all-encompassing origin point: writing stage plays.